SalimF/webfs-doc/README.md

 This is how run `webfsd` directly from the terminal replace `/var/www` with your folder path e.g `.` <<-current folder path .

 	webfsd -p 80 -R  /var/www -c 5000 -e 2592000 -u www-data -g www-data -l /etc/webfs.log
-Run in the current foldet
+Run in the current foldet and bid ip address

 	webfsd -p 80 -R . -i  10.10.1.1